p-adic L-functions for unitary groups

 \subsection{Toroidal compactifications}

 One of the main results of \cite{Lan} is the existence of smooth toroidal compactifications of $\M_K$ over $S_\sq$ associated to certain smooth projective polyhedral cone decompositions (which we do not make precise here); when $\sq=\nullset$ this was already known.
 We denote such a compactification by $\M_{K,\Sigma}^\tor$.
+See \cite[Section 6.4]{Lan} for the main statements used below.
 There is a notion of one polyhedral cone decomposition refining another that partially orders the $\Sigma$'s.
 If $\Sigma'$ refines $\Sigma$, then there is a canonical proper surjective map $\pi_{\Sigma',\Sigma}:\M_{K,\Sigma'}^\tor\rightarrow\M_{K,\Sigma}^\tor$ that is the identity on $\M_K$.
 We write $\M_K^\tor$ for the tower of compactications $\{\M_{K,\Sigma}^\tor\}_\Sigma$.
 In certain situations (e.g., changing the group $K$, defining Hecke operators) it is more natural work to work with this tower, avoiding making specific compatible choices of $\Sigma$ or having to vary the `fixed' choices.

 If $K_1^\sq\subset K_2^\sq$ then the natural map $\M_{K_1}\rightarrow\M_{K_2}$ extends canonically to a map (of towers) $\M_{K_1}^\tor\rightarrow \M_{K_2}^\tor$.
 Similarly, if $g\in G(\A^\sq_f)$, then the map $[g]:\M_{gKg^{-1}}\rightarrow \M_K$, $(A,\lambda,\iota,\alpha)\mapsto (A,\lambda,\iota, \alpha g)$, extends canonically to a map $\M_{gKg^{-1}}^\tor\rightarrow \M_K^\tor$.
 This defines a right action of $G(\A_f^\sq)$ on the tower (of towers!) $\{\M_K^\tor\}_{K^\sq\subset G(\A_f^\sq)}$.